-Explanations

-a.
-Methodological limitations in the primary studies, specifically the lack of blinding of participants and personnel (inherent to the intervention) and uncertainties regarding the selection of the reported result, as evidenced by the Traffic Light Plot. b.
-Downgraded for the myocardial infarction outcome due to statistical significance in Egger's test (p = 0.0031). c.
-Downgraded by one level due to the low absolute number of events (n=31) and the width of the Risk Difference confidence interval (95% CI -0.03 to -0.00), which demonstrates a borderline benefit very close to nullity.
-Additionally, the NNT confidence interval (24 to 125) reflects uncertainty regarding the true magnitude of the clinical effect. d.
-Downgraded by one level due to high statistical heterogeneity (I2 = 79%), suggesting significant variability in the intervention effects across different centers or hypotension management protocols. e.
-Downgraded due to insufficient sample size to reach the optimal information size and a confidence interval that crosses the line of nullity, precluding confirmation of the direction of the effect. f.
-Downgraded due to suspected publication bias, suggested by visual asymmetry in the funnel plot and the possibility that small studies with negative results remained unpublished. g.
-Downgraded by one level due to high statistical heterogeneity (I2 = 80.4%), indicating that the intervention effect varies significantly across different hospital settings. h.
-Downgraded by two levels due to extreme heterogeneity (I2 = 95%).
-This variability suggests that the difference of -0.44 days may not be reproducible across all clinical scenarios. i.
-Downgraded by one level due to moderate-to-high heterogeneity (I2 = 61%), suggesting that ventilator weaning protocols varied between studies.
+aMethodological limitations in the primary studies, specifically the lack of blinding of participants and personnel (inherent to the intervention) and uncertainties regarding the selection of the reported result, as evidenced by the Traffic Light Plot. bDowngraded for the myocardial infarction outcome due to statistical significance in Egger’s test (p = 0.0031). cDowngraded by one level due to the low absolute number of events (n=31) and the width of the Risk Difference confidence interval (95% CI -0.03 to -0.00), which demonstrates a borderline benefit very close to nullity.
+Additionally, the NNT confidence interval (24–125) reflects uncertainty regarding the true magnitude of the clinical effect. dDowngraded by one level due to high statistical heterogeneity (I2 = 79%), suggesting significant variability in the intervention effects across different centers or hypotension management protocols. eDowngraded due to insufficient sample size to reach the optimal information size and a confidence interval that crosses the line of nullity, precluding confirmation of the direction of the effect. fDowngraded due to suspected publication bias, suggested by visual asymmetry in the funnel plot and the possibility that small studies with negative results remained unpublished. gDowngraded by one level due to high statistical heterogeneity (I2 = 80.4%), indicating that the intervention effect varies significantly across different hospital settings. hDowngraded by two levels due to extreme heterogeneity (I2 = 95%).
+This variability suggests that the difference of -0.44 days may not be reproducible across all clinical scenarios. iDowngraded by one level due to moderate-to-high heterogeneity (I2 = 61%), suggesting that ventilator weaning protocols varied between studies.
+SOC: Standard of Care; UC-PCA: uncalibrated pulse contour analysis; RCT: randomized controlled trial; MD: mean difference; MV: mechanical ventilation.